Wisconsin Highway 108

-State Trunk Highway 108 (often called Highway 108, STH-108 or WIS 108) is a state highway in the U.S. state of Wisconsin.
-It runs in west central Wisconsin from Wisconsin Highway 16 north of West Salem to Wisconsin Highway 54 and Wisconsin Highway 71 in Melrose.
-Highway 108 is maintained by the Wisconsin Department of Transportation.
+State Trunk Highway 108 (often called Highway 108, STH-108, or WIS 108) is a state highway in the U.S. state of Wisconsin.
+It runs in west-central Wisconsin from Wisconsin Highway 16 north of West Salem to Wisconsin Highway 54 and Wisconsin Highway 71 in Melrose, passing through La Crosse and Jackson counties.
+The highway is maintained by the Wisconsin Department of Transportation.